nf-core/website/markdown/developers/adding_pipelines.md

 code that need updating and this ensures that it happens in the correct places.

 When making a release, version numbers should all be numeric.
 Use `nf-core lint --release` when ready - this will check that everything looks correct.
-Pipeline release numbers must use [Semantic Versioning](https://semver.org/).
+Pipeline release numbers MUST use [Semantic Versioning](https://semver.org/).

 ### Core pipeline review